YuemingJin/STswinCL/README.md

 ## Citation
-If this repository is useful for your research, please consider citing:

 ```
 @ARTICLE{9779714,
   author={Jin, Yueming and Yu, Yang and Chen, Cheng and Zhao, Zixu and Heng, Pheng-Ann and Stoyanov, Danail},